 - Add applesauce to the meringue in 3 parts, scraping down the sides of the bowl after each addition until just incorporated.
 Do not overmix!

-- Fold in dry ingredients and mix gently until evenly distributed, and a lovely purple color.
-Transfer meringue mixture to a piping bag (or plastic freezer bag with 1 corner cut off).
+- Fold in dry ingredients and mix gently until evenly distributed and a lovely purple color.
+Transfer the meringue mixture to a piping bag (or plastic freezer bag with 1 corner cut off).

 Note: if your freeze-dried blueberries aren’t pulverized into a very fine powder, the meringue batter will not turn purple.

 - Holding the piping bag ½ inch over the parchment paper/Silpat, squeeze out dime-sized (think, half a grape) dollops of meringue mixture, spaced ½ inch apart.
 Total yield will vary, but typically this recipe yields roughly 100-120 meringues.

 - Place baking sheet in preheated oven and bake for 30 minutes.

 - When fully baked, meringues should be dry/hard to the touch.
 After removing the baking sheet from the oven, allow the meringues to cool on the baking sheet for 10 minutes.

 - Once fully cooled, it’s time to let your pup give these a taste!
 Transfer the remaining treats to an airtight container.
 Treats should be refrigerated and can be stored for up to 5 days.